DatanoiseTV/TurboMidi/README.md

 ## License

-This library is provided as-is for use with Elektron devices and compatible hardware and is provided under the MIT License.
+This library is provided as-is for use with Elektron devices and compatible hardware.
+Please refer to the LICENSE file for details.

 ## Contributing